q-rz/enamel/README.md

 # ENAMEL
-A rigorous benchmark for evaluating the capability of LLMs in generating efficient code
+A benchmark for evaluating the capability of LLMs in generating efficient code

 Coming soon (by June 12, 2024)...